PatazAnimation/pataz-anim-toolz/README.md

 This panel reorganises the UI for the Bone Selection Sets addon that comes with Blender.
 It is only displayed when the active object is an armature in pose mode.
 In order to use it, you have to enable the official Bone Selection Sets addon.
-If the addon is not enabled, a button is displayed so that you can enabled it woithout having to go to user prefs.
+If the addon is not enabled, a button is displayed so that you can enabled it without having to go to user preferences.
-In addition to making use of the official selection sets addon, thus maintaining compatibility, it also alters some of the functionality.
+In addition to making use of the official selection sets addon, thus maintaining compatibility, it also changes some of the behaviour.

 ### Top level buttons:
 At the top of the panel are 3 buttons that let you copy, paste or clear all the selection sets.